ERnsTL/osi-stack/doc/03 correct clnp inactive protocol subset.md

 * Add discovery of link-local hosts reachable via Ethernet.
 * Allow parallel receiving and sending via inner_read and inner_write structs.
 * What about ARP and DNS to find hosts on the network?
-* Correct abstraction and encapsulation of Data Link Layer instead of being built-in into network service.
 * Keeping track of connections DID (?
 TODO find it again)
 * Routing table dump as in https://datatracker.ietf.org/doc/rfc1574/
 * Implementation of ES-IS protocol (subnetwork coordination? finding other hosts and routes?).